NeuroJSON/jdata/README.md

 We use this repository to gather feedback from the community regarding the ["JData Format Specification"](JData_specification.md), or JData format.
 Such feedback is crucial to finalize this file specification and help improve it in the future once disseminated.

 The latest version of the JData specification can be found in the file named [JData_specification.md](JData_specification.md).
 The specification is written in the [Markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for convenient editing and version control.

+The version and status of the current draft are indicated in the header of [JData_specification.md](JData_specification.md).
+Frozen releases are published at https://neurojson.org/jdata/.
+A formal JSON Schema for validating JData documents is provided in [schema/jdata_format_schema.json](schema/jdata_format_schema.json).

 ## What is JData